Mickey O'Sullivan: Limerick

-2009 saw O'Sullivan enjoy his best season as manager of the Limerick senior footballers.
-After a disappointing league campaign championship, victories arrived over a fancied Tipperary side and Clare which meant Limerick qualified for a first Munster final since 2005.
-Cork stood in Limerick's way of a historic Munster championship win.
-Limerick stifled 'the Rebels' from the very start.
-For a time it looked as if Limerick would claim a first provincial title since 1896 but Cork, the red-hot favourites, scored key goals which saw them claim a narrow 2–6 to 0–11 victory.
-O'Sullivan's players took heart from this and entered the qualifiers at the final stage.
+2009 saw O'Sullivan enjoy a successful season as manager of the Limerick senior footballers.
+After a disappointing league campaign championship, victories over Tipperary and Clare qualified Qualified Limerick for their first Munster final since 2005.
+Cork stood in the way of a Munster championship win.

+For a time it looked as if Limerick would claim a first provincial title since 1896 but Cork, scored key goals which saw them claim a narrow 2–6 to 0–11 victory.
+O'Sullivan's players entered the qualifiers at the final stage.
 A win in this game over Meath would have allowed Limerick enter the All-Ireland series for the first time in over a century.
-That game proved to be a difficult assignment.
-A narrow 1–13 to 2–9 victory for Meath saw Limerick exit the championship, however, it was a season to be proud for the Limerick footballers.
+A narrow 1–13 to 2–9 victory for Meath saw Limerick exit the championship.

 2010 saw O'Sullivan enjoy his 5th season in charge of the Limerick Senior footballers.
 After an impressive league campaign, Limerick qualified for the National League final where they faced Waterford and won by 1–16 to Waterford 1–14.
 They once again opened their championship with a victory over Clare to qualify for their 2nd Munster final in a row where they faced 2009 All-Ireland champions Kerry.
 It proved to be quite a close match with the result ending Kerry 1–17 to Limerick 1–14.
 They entered the last stage of the qualifiers where they faced the now familiar Cork.
 Yet once again Cork had the upper hand with the result ending 0–16 to 1–11.